 The second step occurs after a wrongdoer is sanctioned.
 Once an individual or company is sanctioned (i.e. pleads guilty, enters into a deferred prosecution agreement, is subjected to an administrative enforcement action, etc.), a formal reward application should be filed.

 All agencies have specific rules on applying for rewards, criteria for justifying an award, and specific time-requirements for filing an application.
 The AML Whistleblower Law sets forth criteria for determining the size of an award.
 The SOT is expected to adopt rules or procedures for filing award applications.

 Can AML whistleblowers be fired?

-The new AML Act includes an anti-retaliation law that requires cases to be filed with the U.S. Department of Labor within 180-days of an adverse action.
+The AML Act includes an anti-retaliation law that prohibits employers from retaliating against employees who blow the whistle on potential money laundering violations.
+The law requires cases to be filed with the U.S. Department of Labor within 180-days of an adverse action.
 However, this law does not directly cover employees who work for FDIC insured banks or credit unions.
 Employees at these institutions must file in federal court under older and less effective whistleblower protection laws.
 These older laws are 12 U.S.C. §§ 1790b and 1790c (employees at insured credit unions) and 12 U.S.C. § 1831j (employees at FDIC insured institutions).
 The IRS, CFTC and SEC whistleblower laws all have modernized anti-retaliation provisions.

 What anti-retaliation protections are for employees at FDIC insured institutions or federally insured credit unions?